tabatkins/railroad-diagrams/README.md

 Components are either leaves or containers.

 The leaves:
-* Terminal(text) or a bare string - represents literal text
+* Terminal(text, href) or a bare string - represents literal text.
+The 'href' attribute is optional, and creates a hyperlink with the given destination.
-* NonTerminal(text) - represents an instruction or another production
+* NonTerminal(text, href) - represents an instruction or another production.
+The 'href' attribute is optional, and creates a hyperlink with the given destination.
 * Comment(text) - a comment
 * Skip() - an empty line